 - Then segmenting or developing cohorts for your persona’s via your existing web analytics tool to dissect visitor behavior

 - Use Google Insights & Keyword Planner (with a grain of salt) to understand past and upcoming search trends

-- Surveys & website customer feedback tools to identify any new interests or bottle necks for engaging with the brand
+- Surveys & website customer feedback tools to identify any new interests or bottlenecks for engaging with the brand.

 At the end of the day, gaining audience insights isn’t about finding the data that best fits your situation (because you are filtering the gold nugget insights).
-Instead combining company, customer and competitor data will allow you to develop a full picture of your audience and the key insights which you can use to develop and execute channel specific strategies & tactics with realistic KPI’s and outcomes on an ongoing basis.
+Instead of combining company, customer and competitor data will allow you to develop a full picture of your audience and the key insights which you can use to develop and execute channel specific strategies & tactics with realistic KPI’s and outcomes on an ongoing basis.